Claim your free copy from the Program on Negotiation at Harvard Law School.

 Accelerate your ability to close deals with this free Special Report from the Program on Negotiation at Harvard Law School.

-Sales Negotiation Training: Essential Negotiation Skills for Sales Professionals is a fast-reading report from the Program on Negotiation at Harvard Law School.
+Sales Negotiations: How to Get To Win-Win is a fast-reading report from the Program on Negotiation at Harvard Law School.
 It’s an invaluable collection of the most popular articles from our well-read monthly newsletter, Negotiation, written for business leaders.

 If you’re like most sales people, you want to cut right through to the most important information.
 Proven insights that generate results are what you’ll find in this Sales Negotiation Special Report.

-That’s why I recommend you download your free copy of this Special Report, Sales Negotiation Training: Essential Negotiation Skills for Sales Professionals.
+That’s why I recommend you download your free copy of this Special Report, Sales Negotiations: How to Get To Win-Win.
 Simply click the button below.
 I am sure you will be glad you did.

 Here’s to negotiating well and beating your sales goals!